-- " The second compliance officer's spike in conflicts of interest cases was rooted in a failure to earn attention amidst an avalanche of emails and priorities that were burying the sales team. - " And the third compliance officer's front-line managers simply did not have the time to sort through long and complex training materials and "ethics tool boxes"-no matter how well they were constructed.
-What was needed was a just-in-time system they could use to select ethics messages when they would do the most good to support their employees.
+- The low helpline call volume described by the first compliance officer could be traced to employees not being aware of how the helpline process works.
+Employees knew that there was a hotline or helpline, but the call-in and follow-up process was a mystery.
+This added to their fears of the helpline and became an additional - and unnecessary - hurdle. - The second compliance officer's spike in conflicts of interest cases was rooted in a failure to earn attention amidst an avalanche of emails and priorities that were burying the sales team. - And the third compliance officer's front-line managers simply did not have the time to sort through long and complex training materials and "ethics toolboxes" - no matter how well they were constructed.
+What was needed was a justin-time system they could use to select ethics messages when they would do the most good to support their employees.